Counterparty Name: The other party to the contract. Some examples include vendors, suppliers, customers, clients, partners, etc.

 Renewal Notes: If applicable to the contract, this section can track the notes and comments associated with a contract's renewal.
 For example, your organization may enter into a purchasing agreement with 10 annual renewals.
 Each year the contract renews, a form must be completed as well as other deliverables.
 Describe the requirements/expectations in the Renewal Notes field.

 Are you in need of an affordable contract software solution?
 Is so, learn more about Contract Insight™ Express Software and take advantage of automated contract alerts and advanced features.
-Are you interested in tracking additional details about your contracts that are not listed above?
+Are you interested in tracking additional details about your contracts that are not listed on this page?
 If a best-of-bread, enterprise contract management software is required, then select Contract Insight™ Enterprise Edition.

 Contact CobbleStone Software today to learn more about contract lifecycle management best practices, and how we can help your organization save money, close deals faster, increase revenue, and streamline your entire contracting process.
 Our resources have been supporting the legal, procurement, finance, and sales teams of small, medium, and large organizations for over 20 years.
 Sign-up for a free demo or call us today at 1-866-330-0056.